+Specify Details

-Specify Details Specify a stack name and parameter values.
-You can use or change the default parameter values, which are defined in the AWS Stack name Citus-test-cluster Parameters AvailabilityZone1 us-east-1c Select first availability zone to use AvailabilityZone2 us-east-1c Select second availability zone to use Search KeyName The EC2 Kev Pair to allow SSH access to the instances r3.2xlarge MasterInstanceType NumWorkers The number of worker instances r3.2xlarge
+Specify a stack name and parameter values.
+You can use or change the default parameter values, which are defined in the AWS est-cluster

+Parameters

 Note: Please ensure that you choose unique names for all your clusters.
 Otherwise, the cluster creation may fail with the error "Template_name template already created".